Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: The domain of -energy

 which proves \eqref{PI}. \end{proof}

 Next, we give an extension of \cite{GHL03}*{Theorem 4.11-$\textrm{(i i i)}$}.
 This is essentially proved in \cite{AB21}*{Theorem 5.1}, so its proof is omitted here.
-We give a direct proof without using heat kernels in Appendix \ref{sec:LBembed} for the reader's convenience.
+Since the function space $\mathbf{B}^{p, \alpha}$ in \cite{AB21}*{Theorem 5.1} is defined using heat kernels, we give a direct proof of the lemma in Appendix \ref{sec:LBembed} for reader's convenience.

 \begin{lem} Let $\beta > \alpha$ and $p > 1$.
-Then there exists a positive constant $C_{\ref{lem.LBembed}}$ (depending only on $p, \beta, \alpha, C_{\textup{AR}}$) such that
+Then there exists a positive constant $C_{\ref{lem.LBembed}}$ (depending only on $p, \beta, a, N_{\ast}, C_{\textup{AR}}$) such that

 for every $f \in \Lambda_{p, \infty}^{\beta/p}$ and $\mu$-a.e. $x, y \in K$.
 In particular, for any $g \in \mcC(K)$ and $x, y \in K$,

 \end{lem}

 An important consequence of the above lemma is the following type ``$(p,p)$-Poincar\'{e} inequality''.